vishalguptahmh/programmingInterviewQuestions/Android/MVP_vs_MVVM_Comparison.markdown

 ## Sample Interview Answer
 “MVP uses a Presenter to manually update the View via an interface, while MVVM uses a ViewModel with reactive data like `StateFlow`.
 MVP is simpler for small apps but has more boilerplate and no lifecycle awareness.
 MVVM integrates better with Jetpack, making it ideal for modern apps.
 I’d use MVVM for a scalable app with Compose, like a product list, and MVP for a simple legacy project.”

+1. **What is MVVM, and how does it differ from MVP?**
+   - **Answer**: MVVM uses ViewModel for reactive data (LiveData/StateFlow), View observes automatically.
+MVP uses Presenter for manual View updates via interfaces.
+MVVM’s lifecycle-aware, ideal for Jetpack.

+2. **How do you handle data binding in MVVM?**
+   - **Answer**: Use LiveData/StateFlow in ViewModel, observed in View (e.g., Compose with `collectAsState()`).
+For a product list, ViewModel exposes `StateFlow`, and `LazyColumn` updates reactively.

+3. **Where do you place business logic in MVVM?**
+   - **Answer**: Business logic goes in Model’s Domain layer (use cases, e.g., `GetProductsUseCase`).
+ViewModel handles UI logic, keeping it lean for testability.

+4. **How does ViewModel handle configuration changes?**
+   - **Answer**: ViewModel survives config changes (e.g., rotations) by retaining state, unlike MVP’s manual handling.
+It exposes data via LiveData/StateFlow for UI.

+5. **How do you manage API data models in MVVM?**
+   - **Answer**: Use mappers in Data layer to convert API models to domain models (e.g., `ApiProduct` to `Product`).
+Ensures decoupling, as in Clean Architecture.

+6. **How do you integrate MVVM with Jetpack Compose?**
+   - **Answer**: ViewModel exposes `StateFlow`, observed in composables with `collectAsState()`.
+For a product list, `LazyColumn` displays data reactively, reducing code.

+7. **How do you test a ViewModel in MVVM?**
+   - **Answer**: Use JUnit, Mockito to mock use cases.
+Test ViewModel logic (e.g., `fetchProducts`) by verifying `StateFlow` emissions.
+Ensures robust UI updates.

+8. **How does MVVM work with Clean Architecture?**
+   - **Answer**: MVVM’s Model maps to Domain (use cases) and Data (repositories, mappers).
+ViewModel calls use cases, keeping business logic separate, testable.

+9. **What are MVVM’s benefits and drawbacks?**
+   - **Answer**: Benefits: Lifecycle-aware, reactive, testable.
+Drawbacks: Complex setup, risk of fat ViewModels.
+Use cases keep ViewModel lean, as in my projects.

+10. **How do you handle async operations in MVVM?**
+    - **Answer**: Use coroutines in ViewModel with `viewModelScope` for API calls.
+For a product list, fetch data asynchronously, update `StateFlow` for UI.

 ## Practice Question
 You’re asked: “For a feature displaying a user profile, would you choose MVP or MVVM, and why?”
 Explain briefly:
 - One key difference (e.g., data flow or lifecycle handling).